What is Air Farming?

 If you are one of the lucky ones and live in a part of the world where you look up and see blue sky, it’s no wonder you haven’t heard of air farming.
 Fresh clean air is something many of us take for granted, however in some parts of the world this is a resource that sadly is in short supply.

 The fact is many cities around the world are so polluted that on some days you can barely see across the road, let alone see blue sky.
 It was only recently in a Chinese city that school children were advised to stay at home due to dangerous levels of pollution.
 It’s a situation that only seems to be getting worse.

 It’s only natural that many residents of such places are becoming increasingly concerned about their health due to constantly breathing polluted air.
 Given most people can’t just up and leave where they live, the questions is what can they do to at least improve their situation?
-The answer may well be air farming.
+The answer may well be access to clean air.

 The term air farming means to capture clean air from one location and make it available in another.
 For example, making clean air from Australia available to people in China or India.